-The Company generated \$107.7 million of cash in operating activities during the year ended December 31, 2020 compared to generating \$41.3 million of cash during the prior year's corresponding period.
-The \$66.4 million increase in the amount of cash generated between the two periods was primarily driven by the collections of receivables associated with trade accounts receivables and decreased inventory purchases.
+The Company generated \$37.1 million of cash in operating activities during the year ended December 31, 2021 compared to generating \$109.7 million of cash during the prior year's corresponding period.
+The \$72.6 million decrease in the amount of cash generated between the two periods was primarily due to increased business activity and beginning the process of rebuilding inventory levels in 2021.
+The Company generally builds cash during down cycles as the replenishment of inventory slows, project work narrows and the use of operating cash flows to fund these activities subsides.